matfish2/vue-formular/README.md

 ### Server-side validation

 Sometimes you might want to do some extra validation on the server side, after the form is sent (i.e no client-side validation errors).
 If server-side validation fails simply return some invalid code (e.g 400).
-The response will be displayed in the status bar.
+The response content will be displayed in the status bar.
 If you want to display more than one error, you can return an object, consisting of `field_name:message` pairs.
 The messages will be displayed in a list and will each link to its corresponding field (same as client-side errors when `showErrorsInStatusbar` is set to `true`).

 ## Events